chuongnguyen26/cse15l-lab-reports/Week_1_Lab_Report.md

 ## Remotely Connecting

 **First Time Use and Connecting to UCSD Account:**
-- Click this link [https://sdacs.ucsd.edu/~icc/index.php](https://sdacs.ucsd.edu/~icc/index.php) to find your ucsd user account shown in the page below.
+- Click this link [https://sdacs.ucsd.edu/~icc/index.php](https://sdacs.ucsd.edu/~icc/index.php) which will bring you to the page shown below in order to find your ucsd user account and change the account password.
-- On this page under account lookup, log in with your user account and PID.
-Your submission should bring you to the page shown below.
 ![Image_4](https://github.com/chuongnguyen26/cse15l-lab-reports/blob/main/Step-6.png)
-- Once here, click on the button that said change your password below additional accounts which is shown below.
-This will bring you to another page where you will have the option to change your global password.
+- To change your ucsd account password, log in with your user account and PID which are located under account lookup.
+Your submission should bring you to the another page shown below.
 ![Image-5](https://github.com/chuongnguyen26/cse15l-lab-reports/blob/main/Step-7.png)
-- To change your current password,
+- Once here, click on the button that displays your account for CSE15l situated under additional accounts which is shown below.
+This will bring you to another page where you will have the option to change your global/current password.
+- To change your current password, click on the hyper-link "change your password" which will bring you to a password request page.
+In this page, you will be asked to type in your current password and new password.
+Once done, there will be two drop-down options under the input fields.
+Choose '**no**' to not change your change your Tritonlink password and '**yes**' to change your course-specific account password.
+Afterward, click on the last input field above the first drop down option asking if you want to change your Tritonlink account password and press '**Return**'.